kumarUjjawal/whisper/README.md

 # Rust WebSocket Chat Service

-A real-time chat backend built using Rust, Axum, WebSockets, and PostgreSQL.
+A real-time chat backend built using Rust, Axum, WebSockets, SeaORM, and PostgreSQL.
 This service allows users to authenticate, send private messages, and store chat history.

 ## 🚀 Features
 - **User Authentication**: Users must provide a username to connect.